LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 External networking event for women

-LIXIL seeks to create an environment in which employees with disabilities can better perform and enjoy their work by tailoring jobs to suit each individual’s skills in a wide range of areas including R&D, production, sales administration, and planning management.
-As of June 1, 2024, LIXIL Corporation had 335 employees* with disabilities in Japan, constituting 2.59% of the total workforce.
+LIXIL seeks to create an environment in which employees with disabilities can better perform and enjoy their work by tailoring jobs to suit each individual’s skills in a wide range of areas, including R&D, production, sales administration, and planning management.
+As of June 1, 2025, LIXIL Corporation had 331 employees* with disabilities in Japan, constituting 2.49% of the total workforce.

-LIXIL aims to share these initiatives with other companies and government agencies as part of its aim to help create a society in which people with disabilities can play an active role.
+By sharing these initiatives with other companies and public organizations, LIXIL aims to contribute to building a society where people with disabilities can play an active role.

-* The number of employees with disabilities listed in the LIXIL ESG Databook differs because it is calculated based on the Employment Rate System for Persons with Disabilities by Japan's Ministry of Health, Labour and Welfare.
+* The number of employees with disabilities listed in the LIXIL ESG Databook may differ as it is calculated based on the Japanese Ministry of Health, Labour and Welfare's disability employment rate system.

-In Japan, we are treating same-sex partners in the same manner as married spouses and applying the relevant congratulation or condolence leave and financial payments, arranging times and locations for undergoing health checks, and recognizing employees’ preferences for either male or female uniforms.
+In Japan, we ensure that employees with same-sex partners receive the same benefits as those with married spouses.
+This includes access to congratulatory or condolence leave and financial payments.
+We also make accommodations for health checks, considering partners' needs, and honor employee preferences for either male or female uniforms.

 |